Rushadilly/Revival/posts/Revival #10.md

 _If she knows about humans, maybe she knows something about getting home.
 But I’d have to tell her the truth…_

-_…unless I could read the records myself._
+_…unless I could read the records myself…_

 > “Can you take me there?” he asked.

 Crystal’s eyes glimmered.

 > “Depends.
-Why would you want to go poking through old stories about humans, hm?
+Why would you want to go poking through old stories about **humans**, hm?
 Planning to fall in love with one?”

-He thought fast.
+He felt heat rise in his ears again.
+For a moment, he almost stammered, but then he stopped himself.
+He wasn't going to miss his chance of finding a way home.

+So he forced a laugh he didn’t feel.

 _She likes to play these flirting games.
-Maybe if I play along, she’ll help?
-I just need to figure out how to flirt…_
+Maybe if I play along, she’ll help.
+I just need to figure out how flirting works…_

 > “Maybe…” he said, forcing a grin.
 > <br>“I may not be human, but if I knew a little more about them…”